splresearch/pocdart_documentation/scrum/policies.md

 1. What obstructions were encountered during work on this card?
 2. What actions can be taken to prevent similar obstacles from occurring in the future with similar work?
+3. How can our discovery process be improved to better calculate an equivalent card?

 Once both are answered for all completed Post-mortem cards, the cards are either retired for the Sprint or put into "Monitoring".